smritid007/GradientInv/README.md

 # GradientInv
-Report Code:
+Course Report Code:

-This code has implementation of inverting gradients using cosine similarity cost function in order to recover an image from its gradient for Federated SGD method.
+This code has an implementation of inverting gradients using the cosine similarity cost function in order to recover images and signal samples from its gradient for the Federated Learning SGD method.